awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ### Encryption Context in Policies<a name="encryption-context-authorization"></a>

 The encryption context is used primarily to verify integrity and authenticity\.
-But you can also use the encryption context as a condition for authorizing use of a symmetric customer master keys \(CMK\) in key policies and IAM policies\.
+But you can also use the encryption context to control access to symmetric customer master keys \(CMKs\) in key policies and IAM policies\.

 The [kms:EncryptionContext:](policy-conditions.md#conditions-kms-encryption-context) and [kms:EncryptionContextKeys](policy-conditions.md#conditions-kms-encryption-context) condition keys allow \(or deny\) a permission only when the request includes particular encryption context keys or key–value pairs\.